On the Symmetries of Deep Learning Models and their Internal Representations: Abstract

 \section{Abstract}

-Symmetry has been a fundamental tool in the exploration of a broad range of complex systems.
-In machine learning, symmetry has been explored in both models and data.
+Symmetry is a fundamental tool in the exploration of a broad range of complex systems.
+In machine learning symmetry has been explored in both models and data.
 In this paper we seek to connect the symmetries arising from the architecture of a family of models with the symmetries of that family's internal representation of data.
 We do this by calculating a set of fundamental symmetry groups, which we call the {\emph{intertwiner groups}} of the model.
-Each of these arises from a particular nonlinear layer of the model and different nonlinearities result in different symmetry groups.
-These groups change the weights of a model in such a way that the underlying function that the model represents remains constant but the internal representations of data inside the model may change.
 We connect intertwiner groups to a model's internal representations of data through a range of experiments that probe similarities between hidden states across models with the same architecture.
 Our work suggests that the symmetries of a network are propagated into the symmetries in that network's representation of data, providing us with a better understanding of how architecture affects the learning and prediction process.
 Finally, we speculate that for ReLU networks, the intertwiner groups may provide a justification for the common practice of concentrating model interpretability exploration on the activation basis in hidden layers rather than arbitrary linear combinations thereof.